nrfconnect/sdk-nrf/samples/bluetooth/direct_test_mode/README.rst

 The DTM-to-Serial adaptation layer
 ==================================

-The :file:`main.c` file is an implementation of the UART interface specified in the `Bluetooth Core Specification`_: Vol. 6, Part F, Chap.
-3.
+The :file:`dtm_uart_twowire.c` file is an implementation of the UART interface specified in the `Bluetooth Core Specification`_, Volume 6, Part F, Chapter 3.

 The default selection of UART pins is defined in :file:`zephyr/boards/arm/board_name/board_name.dts`.
 You can change the defaults using the symbols ``tx-pin`` and ``rx-pin`` in the DTS overlay file of the child image at the project level.